simpeg-research/kang-2018-spectral-inducedpolarization/README.md

 ## Launching the notebooks

 ### Online
-The notebooks can be run online through [mybinder](https://mybinder.org/v2/gh/simpeg-research/kang-2018-spectral-inducedpolarization/master?filepath=index.ipynb) or [azure notebooks](https://notebooks.azure.com/import/gh/simpeg-research/kang-2018-spectral-inducedpolarization).
+The notebooks can be run online through [mybinder](https://mybinder.org/v2/gh/simpeg-research/kang-2018-spectral-inducedpolarization/master?filepath=notebooks%2Findex.ipynb)

 ### Locally
 To run them locally, you will need to have python installed, preferably through [anaconda](https://www.anaconda.com/download/).